jeroentvb/weekly-nerd-1819/README.md

 # Weekly Nerd @cmda-minor-web · 2018-2019
-This repo contains all my work for the 'Weekly nerd', which consists of 6 <!-- Colleges -->, summaries of visits to 9 companies in Amsterdam & Hilversum, and 3 articles I wrote.
+This repo contains all my work for the 'Weekly nerd', which consists of 6 lectures, summaries of visits to 9 companies in Amsterdam & Hilversum, and 3 articles I wrote.

 ## Table of contents
 * [Weekly nerds](#weekly-nerds)